-HeatSmart Great Barrington is a community-based education and group purchasing program for clean heating and cooling technologies.
-HeatSmart Great Barrington seeks to offer residents and businesses the opportunity to reduce their greenhouse gas emissions by adopting cold climate air-source heat pumps at a discount from the regional average.
+HeatSmart Great Barrington was a community-based education and group purchasing program for clean heating and cooling technologies.
+HeatSmart Great Barrington offered residents and businesses the opportunity to reduce their greenhouse gas emissions by adopting cold climate air-source heat pumps at a discount from the regional average.

 From May 1 through August 31, 2018, residents and businesses in Great Barrington will have the opportunity to purchase these selected technologies at a special, limited-time discount from competitively-selected installers.
 Throughout the duration of this program, HeatSmart Great Barrington will offer educational “meet the installer” and open house events to give you the chance to learn more about heat pumps and how they might help meet your home comfort and energy needs.

 HeatSmart Great Barrington is the latest community-driven, town-sponsored, clean energy initiative.
 HeatSmart Great Barrington is led by a team of volunteer residents with support from town representatives.
 HeatSmart Great Barrington is a pilot program offered through the HeatSmart Mass, a statewide program supported by the Massachusetts Clean Energy Center and the Massachusetts Department of Energy Resources.
 The HeatSmart Bolton/Harvard team also receives technical support from the Cadmus Group, an international consulting firm with decades of experience supporting the development of clean energy projects in Massachusetts.

 Does the concept of HeatSmart Great Barrington sound familiar?

 HeatSmart Great Barrington is modeled after the successful Solarize Great Barrington program of 2013.
 The HeatSmart Great Barrington team, with support from MassCEC and other technical advisors, adapted the Solarize model to fit clean heating and cooling technologies.